Najib Mikati: Third premiership

 Following the resignation of Prime Minister Hassan Diab in August 2020, both Mustafa Adib and Saad Hariri failed to form a government.
 Mikati was designated to fill the role on 26 July 2021.
 He received 72 votes out of 128 MPs.
-Mikati declared that he wants a purely technocratic government, without representatives of political parties, in order to carry out the economic reforms expected by Lebanon's donors.
+Mikati declared that he wanted a purely technocratic government, without representatives of political parties, in order to carry out the economic reforms expected by Lebanon's donors.
 His appointment was received coldly by the population.
-As the country sinks into a serious economic, social and humanitarian crisis, he is seen as a representative of the traditional political class and economic elites.
+As the country sank into a serious economic, social and humanitarian crisis, he was seen as a representative of the traditional political class and economic elites.
 According to the daily L'Orient-Le Jour, “if being a billionaire has long been an asset in establishing someone on the Lebanese political scene, it is now perceived by part of the population as a symbol of the plundering of public resources by the political class.
-On September 10, 2021, Mikati was able to form a government of 24 members after long negotiations with President Aoun, and the various political parties.
+On 10 September 2021, Mikati was able to form a government of 24 members after long negotiations with President Aoun, and the various political parties.
 When he took office, Lebanon was in the grip of a very serious economic crisis: collapse of the national currency, galloping inflation (the cost of food had jumped by 700% in the previous two years), massive layoffs, a poverty rate of 78% according to the UN, frequent power cuts, fuel shortages, etc. He announced that he wanted to call on the solidarity of the Arab world to try to get the country out of the crisis it was going through and to negotiate with the IMF.

 In February 2022, Patriarch Bechara Boutros Al-Rai, Lebanese senior Christian cleric and head of the Maronite Church, called on the Mikati government to "agree with the IMF on a plan that saves Lebanon from collapse".